jpedryc/node-pkg-boilerplate/README.md

 npm install
 ```

-Eventually, you would want to change the package name, root directory and source classes & functions to your own
+Eventually, you would want to change the package.json, source classes & functions to your own
 names.

 ## Running the tests